Alabama Survives in Win vs. Mississippi State Behind Calvin Ridley Heroics

 most emotion after a play we've seen all season from Aeris Williams. for good reason, too. he's having a day so far.2017-11-12 00:55:33

-Mississippi State head coach Dan Mullen kept going back to the ground when he wanted to make a play.
-The team had 49 carries for 172 yards, which allowed it to control the clock for nearly 39 minutes.
+Mississippi State head coach Dan Mullen kept going back to the ground game.
+The team had 49 carries for 172 yards, which allowed it to control the clock for 38 minutes and 56 seconds, compared to Alabama's 21:04.

-Quarterback Nick Fitzgerald started the second half with a two-yard touchdown run on the Bulldogs' opening possession, which also ended a historic 11-year streak for Alabama's defense:
+Quarterback Nick Fitzgerald started the second half with a two-yard touchdown run on the Bulldogs' opening possession, which also ended a historic 11-year streak for Alabama's defense.

 Per Ben Jones of the Tuscaloosa News, Alabama hadn't allowed three rushing touchdowns in a game since Oklahoma State pulled it off in the 2006 Independence Bowl.
-Tide head coach Nick Saban was about to finish his second—and final—season as head coach of the Miami Dolphins when that game was played.
+The Tide's Nick Saban was about to finish his second—and final—season as head coach of the Miami Dolphins when that game was played.

 A hallmark of Alabama throughout the Saban era has been a stout run defense.
 The Crimson Tide entered Saturday ranked second among FBS teams with 75.8 rushing yards allowed per game and 2.5 yards allowed per carry this season.

-It's worth noting Alabama was playing without linebackers Shaun Dion Hamilton (broken patella) and Mack Wilson (foot), who would have been in the middle of those running plays the Bulldogs were having so much success with.
+It's worth noting Alabama was playing without linebackers Shaun Dion Hamilton (broken patella) and Mack Wilson (injured foot), who would have been in the middle of those running plays the Bulldogs were having so much success with.

 As lopsided as the time of possession was for Mississippi State, Alabama kept hanging around.
 Damien Harris' 14-yard touchdown with 9:49 left in the fourth quarter tied the score at 24.
 The Crimson Tide had no problems slashing through Mississippi State's run defense with 202 yards.